I Flew the A321XLR With American Airlines. This Plane Changes Everything.

 Walk through the forward door of American’s A321XLR and you’ll find 20 Flagship Suite seats arranged in a 1-1 configuration – single seats on each side of the aisle, each with a sliding privacy door.
 It’s the most premium experience the airline offers on a narrow-body aircraft.

-Here’s what makes this interesting: American doesn’t call this First Class.
+Probably should have led with this, honestly: American doesn’t call this First Class.
 The A321XLR’s top cabin is marketed as business class, which means you can potentially book these suites using fewer frequent flyer miles than traditional first class awards.

-Premium Economy Finally Comes to Transcontinental Routes
+Premium Economy Finally Arrives

-Behind the Flagship Suites, you’ll find a premium economy cabin that brings the fourth-cabin concept to routes where it previously didn’t exist.
+American’s previous premium transcontinental workhorse, the A321T, had one notable gap: no premium economy.
+The new A321XLR fixes that oversight.
 For travelers who want more space than economy but don’t need lie-flat beds, this fills a crucial middle ground on coast-to-coast flights.

 Why This Jet Changes Transatlantic Economics